-- Please observe the parking restrictions that have been introduced around Newbridge.
+- Please observe the parking restrictions around Newbridge

-Please follow the safety advice on the British Canoeing website.
+Please follow the safety advice on the British Canoeing website (external website)

 Abandoned or lost craft

-If you lose your boat and have safely come off the river, please notify the Police immediately on 08452 777 444 and tell them:
+If you lose your craft and have safely come off the river, please notify the Police immediately on 101 and tell them

 - exact location - including river

 - canoe - colour make and type and any significant identification features

 - canoeist details and contact numbers